boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

    Message about invalid credentials

+You can also skip entering your credentials, by pressing :guilabel:`Login` without filling the :guilabel:`Email` and :guilabel:`Password` fields.

 .. note::

-   Even with invalid credentials, you will be able to use *Boundless Connect* and even perform search in the Boundless Connect portal.
-Also, you will be able to download plugins and other resources that don't require authentication.
+   Even with no credentials or invalid ones, you will be able to use |connect_plugin| and even perform search in the Boundless Connect portal.
+You will also be able to download plugins and other resources that don't require authentication.
 But, if you try to download protected plugins, you will be asked for valid credentials.